MissaouiChedy/MissaouiChedy.github.io/_posts/2017-06-03-basic-docker-cheat-sheet.md

 `docker run -name <CONTAINER_NAME> -d -p <HOST_PORT>:<CONTAINER_PORT> <IMAGE_NAME> <COMMAND>`

 - It can be convenient to set a `CONTAINER_NAME` to refer to it easily.
-- `-p` allows to map a host tcp/udp port to the containers port.
+- `-p` allows to map a host tcp/udp port to a containers port.
 - `COMMAND` usually starts a server for example: `mongod`